Toyota Paseo: Second generation (L50; 1995)

 The second-generation Paseo was introduced in Japan in 1995, and for the 1996 model year in North America.
 Apart from some modernizing in the engine electronics, the only noticeable change was in the body sheet metal.
-A convertible model was shown at the October 1995 Tokyo Motor Show and was released for sale in August 1996.
-1996 was the last year the Paseo was sold in the United States (for the 1997 model year).
+A convertible model was built by ASC and shown at the October 1995 Tokyo Motor Show and was released for sale in August 1996.

-To reduce emissions levels, the second-generation Paseo's 5E-FE engine performance was reduced to the same specifications as the California CARB models, delivering 69 kW and 136 Nm of torque.
+To reduce emissions levels, the second-generation Paseo's 5E-FE engine performance was reduced to the same specifications as the California Air Resources Board models, delivering 69 kW and 136 Nm of torque.
+The Paseo was discontinued in the US in late 1996 early in the 1997 model year due to slow sales.

 The second-generation Paseo was sold in the United Kingdom from 1996 to 1998, but was withdrawn due to slow sales.
 The UK market Paseo was offered in three trim levels: the base ST, the Si; adding 14-inch alloy wheels, a Sony CD player, color-coded boot spoiler with third brake light and an anti-lock braking system, and the Galliano, adding a color-coded chin spoiler, mud guards and yellow paintwork with aquamarine decals on the bodysides, as well as wider 15-inch alloy wheels with low-profile 195/50 tires.
 The convertible model was not offered.
 All UK models came with the 5E-FE engine producing 66 kW.
 The top speed, as claimed by Toyota, was 112 mph.